-Note: This letter has been written after keen observation of real people associated with the author.
+Note: This letter has been written after a keen observation of real people associated with the author.

 Dearest Concerned Society and Dear Wife of My Darling Lover,